 - DMP: No. You’ll probably have to close the accounts that you’re including in the DMP, and you can’t seek out new debt when you’re in a DMP.
 Your creditors will be monitoring your credit report.
 If they see new accounts popping up, your DMP will be toast.

 - Chapter 7: Not generally.
-But after your discharge, you’ll start receiving credit offers again.
-Right away.
-Really!
+But after your discharge, you’ll start receiving credit offers again right away.

-- Chapter 13: Not without permission of the bankruptcy court, and only for a really good reason like to replace a car.
+- Chapter 13: You can't get more debt without permission from the bankruptcy court, and only for a really good reason, like to replace a car.

 Will I Have to Give Up Any Property?

-- Chapter 7: Maybe, if you have property that is not exempt.
-Fewer than 5 percent of bankruptcy filers have to give up property.
+- Chapter 7: Maybe, if you have a property that is not exempt.
+In the vast majority of chapter 7 cases, no assets are distributed to creditors.

-- Chapter 13: No, just your monthly payments.
+- Chapter 13: No, just make your monthly payments.

 How Do I Find Someone to Help Me?

 - Chapter 7 and Chapter 13: You can file a bankruptcy case yourself.
 It’s called filing “pro se.”
 But your likelihood of success is greatly diminished if you go it alone.
-To learn more about getting help to file your bankruptcy case, read How to Choose a Bankruptcy Lawyer.
+There are many resources available to help you select a professional to guide you through this process.